-“You might need to change your approach,” suggests Dr. Wendela Whitcomb Marsh, a board-certified behavior analyst.
+“You might need to change your approach,” says behavior analyst Wendela Whitcomb Marsh.
 “Parents don’t enjoy being the bad guy; they just don’t know what to do.
 How can you get out of the endless cycle of reminding them, being ignored, and ultimately shouting or threatening to ground them for the rest of their natural days?”

 The first thing parents may want to consider is putting the phone away before engaging their kids.
-Kids are poor listeners — notoriously so — but the ugly secret is parents can be just as bad, too.
-Modeling good, engaged behaviors for kids helps them learn those behaviors themselves.
+Kids are poor listeners — notoriously so — but the ugly secret is that parents can be just as bad.
+Modeling engaged behaviors for kids helps them learn those behaviors themselves.
 Looking a child in the eye when giving them instructions maybe adds two seconds to the process, but seriously focuses the child’s attention.

 Regular responsibilities — taking a bath, going to bed, or getting ready to leave — benefit most from sticking to routines.
-Routines help a little kid remember what is coming up, and remembering what is coming up gives them some semblance of control over the process.
+Routines help a little kid remember what’s coming up, and remembering what’s coming up gives them some semblance of control over the process.
 Parents might even consider making a checklist their kid can consult or follow along with.

 Sometimes, though, those kids are just a-dawdling.
 Even the simplest request can be stretched out to intolerable lengths.
 That’s when parents need to challenge their child directly.
 Marsh advises parents to turn the task into a race against the clock where extra minutes can be earned for fun activities by beating a parents expectations about how long a task should take.